Ultimate Guide: Crowdfunding for Nonprofits Made Easy

 Setting up a crowdfunding campaign for nonprofits is the easier path.
 Marketing the crowdfunding campaign is a whole different area to tackle.
 We’ve got some ideas that you might want to explore.

-Marketing your crowdfunding campaign
+Marketing your crowdfunding for nonprofits campaign

 Marketing your nonprofit crowdfunding campaign is crucial to its success.
 The only way the crowd would fund the campaign is if they knew about it, saw their friends talk about it, and were nudged to consider donating.

-1. Mass texting
+1. Mass texting for crowdfunding for nonprofits

 For example, you can send a mass text with information about your crowdfunding campaign and encourage supporters to circulate the message among their friends and peers.
-You could also build a list of potential donors and send them a donation link through which they can easily and immediately donate to your organization.
+You could also build a list of potential donors and send them a donation link through which they can quickly and immediately donate to your organization.

 2. Peer-to-peer texting